Palaeomays/FOVS_vs_linear_methods/README.md

 tlim: (Linear method) the number of targets to count in the window.

-fn: (FOVS method) the number of full count fields of view in which to count markers.
+fn: (FOVS method) the number of extrapolation-count fields of view in which to count markers.

 its: The number of independent Monte Carlo instances to generate.